notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/16-Account-Management-Billing-Support.md

   ![OU EXAMPLE](../images/OU_Examples.PNG)

 - How can you organize your accounts?
-Well, you can organize them by Business Units, for example, with a Master Account.
-And then we have the Sales OU, we have the Retail OU and the Finance OU.
-And within each OU, so each Organizational Unit, you'll have multiple accounts or you can organize them by environment, production, development and tests.
+Well, you can organize them by Business Units, for example, with a Master Account and then, we have the Sales OU, Retail OU and the Finance OU.
+Within each OU, you will have multiple accounts or you can organize them by environment, production, development and tests.
 Or we can have them Project-based, for example, Project-1, Project-2, Project-3, or a mix of all these things

 ## AWS Organization